Freedom Issue #2304

 in any case another similar issue came up since then, and as i remember the decision to make was whether to treat it like a third-party package manager, an issue that is still undecided

-Updated by GNUtoo over 1 year ago
+Updated by GNUtoo almost 4 years ago

 The source code has to be GPL:

 All code (WML, Lua, etc) assets must remain under the existing GPL licensing.
 These updated changes only apply to music and art resources.

 Music and art resources under CC licenses can also be used: